-Blaupunkt is joining Alpine and Clarion in shipping some of the first car stereo head units that forgo the CD player and use other forms of media storage instead.
+Broadview, Ill. — Blaupunkt will join Alpine and Clarion in shipping some of the first car stereo head units that forgo a CD player and use other forms of media storage instead.

 Blaupunkt’s new Melbourne SD27 offers an SD/MMC card slot and a front-panel auxiliary input for use with portable players.
 It works with optional iPod and Bluetooth/USB modules to directly control an iPod or a music-enabled cellphone.

 Melbourne SD27 drops a CD player in favor of a flash memory card.